Asynchronous Vector Consensus over Matrix-Weighted Networks: System Model

 with $\mathbf{U}(t) = \mathbf{E}_l\mathbf{E}_l^T\mathbf{P}-\mathbf{E}_l\mathbf{E}_l^T+\mathbf{I} \in \mathbb{R}^{nd \times nd}.$ Here $\mathbf{E}_l \in \mathbb{R}^{nd \times d}$ is a block matrix contains $n$ blocks each of dimension $d \times d$.
 Note that the blocks are considered row-wise in $\mathbf{E}_l$.
 The $l^{th}$ block in $\mathbf{E}_l$ is an identity matrix of dimension $d$ and other blocks are zero matrices of dimension $d.$ This ensures that only agent $l$ updates its state and all the other agents' states remain unchanged.
 Similar to \eqref{eq:SyncUpdate}, one can write the update at time $t$ as:

-\begin{remark} Note that matrices $\mathbf{U}(t), \mathcal{P}(t), \mathcal{Q}(t)$ are random matrices as the agent to update state is chosen randomly at any time $t.$ Structures of $\mathcal{P}(t)$ and $\mathcal{Q}(t)$ are same as that of \eqref{eq:P} and \eqref{eq:Q} respectively with the following difference: if an agent $l \in V$ is picked for update at time $t$ then the row corresponding to $l$ in $P_i,\forall i \in \{1,\ldots,d\}$ is non-zero with elements given in \eqref{eq:Pi}.
+\begin{remark} Note that matrices $\mathbf{U}(t), \mathcal{P}(t), \mathcal{Q}(t)$ are random matrices as the agent to update its state is chosen randomly at any time $t.$ Structures of $\mathcal{P}(t)$ and $\mathcal{Q}(t)$ are the same as that of \eqref{eq:P} and \eqref{eq:Q}, respectively with the following difference: if an agent $l \in V$ is picked for an update at time $t,$ then the row corresponding to $l$ in $P_i,\forall i \in \{1,\ldots,d\}$ is non-zero with elements given in \eqref{eq:Pi}.
 All the other rows of $P_i$ have $1$ as their diagonal element and $0$ as off-diagonal elements.
-Similarly, the rows corresponding to agent $l$ in $Q_{ij}$ matrix of $\mathcal{Q}(t)$ have non-zero elements given in \eqref{eq:Qij} and all other rows are zero. \end{remark}
+Similarly, the rows corresponding to agent $l$ in $Q_{ij}$ have non-zero elements given by \eqref{eq:Qij}, and all other rows are zero.
+Hence, even in asynchronous update model the random matrics $\mathcal{P}(t), \mathcal{Q}(t)$ have same structural properties as that of $\mathcal{P}, \mathcal{Q}$ matrices in synchronous model. \end{remark}

-Let the probability space generated by the random agent's picking be $(\Omega, \mathsf{F},\mathsf{P}).$ Here $\Omega = \{\omega: \omega=(v_1,v_2,\ldots), v_t \in V, t \in \mathbb{N}^+\},$ $\mathsf{F}$ is the $\sigma$-algebra generated by randomly picked agents, and $\mathsf{P}$ is the probability measure induced on the sample paths in $\Omega.$ \begin{remark} Recall that the number of agents in the network are $n < \infty.$ Thus each $\mathbf{U}(t)$ $(\text{in turn~} \mathcal{P}(t), \mathcal{Q}(t))$ can be one of the $n$ possible matrices each corresponding to an agent $i \in V$ being chosen at $t$ with probability of picking any agent as $\frac{1}{n}.$ In other words, in asynchronous model the update matrix at any time $t$ is chosen from a finite set with probability of choosing any element of the set being strictly positive. \end{remark}
+Let the probability space generated by the random agent's picking be $(\Omega, \mathbb{F},\mathbb{P}).$ Here $\Omega = \{\omega: \omega=(v_1,v_2,\ldots), v_t \in V, t \in \mathbb{N}^+\},$ $\mathbb{F}$ is the $\sigma$-algebra generated by randomly picked agents, and $\mathbb{P}$ is the probability measure induced on the sample paths in $\Omega.$ \begin{remark} Recall that the number of agents in the network are $n < \infty.$ Thus each $\mathbf{U}(t)$ $(\text{in turn~} \mathcal{P}(t), \mathcal{Q}(t))$ can be one of the $n$ possible matrices each corresponding to an agent $i \in V$ being chosen at $t$ with probability of picking any agent as $\frac{1}{n}.$ In other words, in asynchronous model the update matrix at any time $t$ is chosen from a finite set with probability of choosing any element of the set being strictly positive. \end{remark}

 In this work, our aim is to analyze the state evolution in asynchronous update model.
 In the next section, we present some standard results from matrix convergence theory along with a proof of convergence for product of nonhomogenous matrices which are used to analyze the asynchronous model in Section~\ref{sec:async_result}.